Unit Testing in Node.js: A Comprehensive Guide for Developers

 Anatomy of a Unit Test

-Identify a specific unit of code you want to test.
-This can be a function, a class, or a module that performs a distinct function in your application.
+Find a unit of code that you wish to test.
+This may be a function, class, or module that also has a specific task to play in your application.

 Write your test